HACC-Hui/docusaurus/docs/requirements/installers.md

 ### HACC Hui Installation

-**As a HACC Hui installer, I want to deploy the HACC Hui Meteor application and `hacchui` slackbot, so Administrators and Developers can use the system.**
+**US-I1: As a HACC Hui installer, I want to deploy the HACC Hui Meteor application and `hacchui` slackbot, so Administrators and Developers can use the system.**

 There are a lot of tasks involved with HACC Hui installation, but for the purpose of these user stories, there are two key tasks: